 Charlayne Hunter-Gault takes a look at the advances of the last Africans in taking their place in helping to build new societies on the continent.

-Revolutions I Have Known and Loved
+Revolutions I Have Known & Loved